pinterest/snappass/README.rst

 `SECRET_KEY` this should be a unique key that's used to sign key.
 This should be kept secret.
 See the `Flask Documentation`_ for more information.

-`DEBUG` to run Flask web werver in debug mode.
+`DEBUG` to run Flask web server in debug mode.
 See the `Flask Documentation`_ for more information.

 .. _Flask Documentation: http://flask.pocoo.org/docs/quickstart/#sessions